Application and Forms

 - A not-for-profit organization coordinates a one day military/veteran’s family event where teaching artists conduct mini-workshops and demonstrations.

-- AIEx is not intended to support concert or assembly programs or field trips
+- The AIEx grant is not intended to support concerts, assemblies, or field trips.

 Criteria for Funding